TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 20/Exodus 20.8.md

 ---

-Remember the sabbath day, to keep it holy.
+"Remember the Sabbath day, to keep it holy.